HTML-Earth/P2-Simulering/README.md

 - Dead are marked with a red cross

 ## Extra maps
-The resource folder includes the default city map plus two extra examples.
+The resource folder includes the default city map plus three extra examples.
 The default city can be swapped to an example by changing its name to "city".

 ### Creating your own map
-If you wish to create your own map, you will need a 40x30 pixel picture.
+If you wish to create your own map, you will need a 40x30 pixel picture in PNG format.
 The picture will need to consist of housings, workplaces, roads and a hospital to function.
 When creating your map use the following full colors to add certain parts:
 - White = Grass